kcbutler456/fraud-detection/README.md

 ## Feature Selection
 The vcd package in R was used to evaluate the association of each variable with the target variable, isFraud.
+Contigency coefficient was used to determine independence from the target variable while Cramer's V was used to determine association.
 Additionally, a recursive feature elimination method was used to evaluate subsets of attributes to select the subset that produces the highest accuracy.

 ```html
 library("vcd")